 End-of-rotation and end-of-year evaluations have both summative and formative components.
-Information from a summative evaluation can be used formatively when fellows or faculty members use it to guide their efforts and activities in subsequent rotations and to successfully complete the fellowship program.
+Information from a summative evaluation can be used formatively when

 Feedback, formative evaluation, and summative evaluation compare intentions with accomplishments, enabling the transformation of a new specialist to one with growing subspecialty expertise.